rudischmitz71/blahblah/README.md

 # tablepi
 These are shell scripts to turn a Raspberry pi 4+ device into a dashboard for your data on a large screen TV.
-- Using Raspbian 64-bit OS on the pi4 8GB device.
+- Using Raspbian Bullseye based 64-bit OS on the pi4 8GB device.
 - Use Python, Powershell, Chromium, WordPress, WPDatatables a Wordpress plugin
 - We dowload an Excel file from SharePoint online site or Teams Sharepoint Online.
-- Then convert to csv and display it in Wordpress on the locally attached TV.
+Then convert to csv and display it in Wordpress on the locally attached TV.

 This involves using Raspbian on a Raspberry Pi.
 The device is then modified to behave as digital signage.
 Nothing but the content is displayed on the screen.
 Also there is no kiosk service to pay for.
 It’s Raspbian so it’s fairly secure and doesn’t drop out of being maintained like the other Pi based digital signage setups might.